pedros89/color-picker-iro.js-in-ionic/README.md

 `npm install @jaames/iro --save`

--make sure that in the folder node_modules  the folder @jaames is there -in my case I needed to integrate in the homepage in ngOnInit function
+- make sure that in the folder node_modules  the folder @jaames is there
+- in my case I needed to integrate in the homepage in ngOnInit function